-Apply academic learning in supervised situations, identifying areas of challenge when theory is practically applied in ministry
+Apply academic learning in supervised situations, identifying areas of challenge in the application of theory to ministry

 Be mentored by others who are experienced in ministry

 Develop practical transferable skills such as time management, goal setting, evaluation, reporting, and accountability

 Discover and develop character, gifts, abilities, and skills in ministry

 Explore possible ministry/career options, network with current workers in the field, and discern God’s call

 Do you have previous ministry involvement?

 Find out whether you qualify for advanced standing.Download

 Field Education Placements

 Field Education placements are supervised, evaluated experiences in some area of church ministry, ministry-organization work, community service, or college ministry assignment.
-Each experience involves a commitment of three to six hours per week and the submission of ministry reports and evaluations from the student and supervisor.
+Each experience involves a commitment of three or more hours per week and the submission of ministry reports and evaluations from the student and supervisor.
 As students progress through their prescribed number of placements, they are expected to illustrate growth in several fundamental pre-identified learning areas.
 Students are encouraged to utilize their Field Education credits to broaden their own personal experiences.

 Internships and Co-ops

 Internships and co-ops are intensive Field Education experiences in the student’s field of study designed to integrate, and encourage the application of, knowledge, attitudes, tasks, and skills learned in the classroom.
-As this is a requirement of only some programs, all students have the option to complete an elective Internship or Co-op in place of one free elective course.
+Not all programs require an internship or co-op, but all students have the option to complete one as an elective.
 Students must successfully complete all Field Education placements before beginning an internship or co-op.